OulipianSummer/nixos-dark-wallpaper-nord/README.md

 All of these wallpapers are 4100 pixel square SVGs, but could safely be scaled up a few hundred pixels in each direction or exported in different image formats as needed.

+There are a few variants of each wallpaper using the color pallete from Nord Aurora, and there is even a rainbow spectrum variant that uses all of the colors.

 ## Normal

 <p align='center'>